csridlen/ECO395M-1/homework/DM_Homework_3.md

 variables that I can’t see myself.
 To find the best predictive model, I compare the performance of a gradient boosted tree to a stepwise model.

-The baseline model for stepwise selection was `lm(medianHouseValue ~ . - longitude - latitude, data = ca_train).`
+The baseline model for stepwise selection was a linear regression of median house value on all variables excluding location coordinates.
 I then created an aribitrary boost specification and found optimal hyperparameters using the `tune()` function and a tuning grid.
 This approach uses cross-validation to find the best possible boosted model.
 The optimal parameters selected were: